 High quality Leads - One of the biggest pain points for most B2B Marketing teams is the challenge of meeting the demands of Sales teams for Leads which are ready to buy.
-Pardot’s Lead Qualification tools, including Lead Scoring and Grading, ensure that you can pass across only the Leads which fit your ideal customer persona, and the Leads with which your marketing has created meaningful connections.
+Pardot’s Lead Qualification tools, including Lead Scoring and Grading, ensure that you can pass across only the Prospects which fit your ideal customer persona, and with which your marketing has created meaningful connections.

 Marketing Campaign ROI Measurement - Pardot’s powerful reporting offers marketers the ability to easily track campaign performance and their impact on the sales pipeline.
 Pardot’s reporting centers on giving full visibility of the return on investment of your marketing initiatives from a first touchpoint perspective, i.e. how many prospects you drive to the top of the Sales Funnel.
 Pardot’s strong integration with Salesforce enables multi-touch attribution using Salesforce Campaign Reports.

 Einstein AI - Pardot Einstein introduces the power of Artificial Intelligence to the Marketing Department.
-The Lead Management capabilities of Pardot Einstein give insights into Lead prioritisation through Einstein Lead Score and Einstein Behaviour Score, tell your reps which prospects are similar to other Leads which have converted, and which Leads are demonstrating behaviour which indicates they’re ready to buy.
-Pardot Campaign Insights provides AI-driven feedback on the performance of your marketing campaigns, and marketing effectiveness, either around the engagement with a particular campaign, or based on the performance of particular segments of your audience with that campaign.
+The Lead Management capabilities of Pardot Einstein give insights into Lead prioritisation through Einstein Lead Score and Einstein Behaviour Score, tell your reps which Prospects are similar to successfully closed clients, and which Prospects are demonstrating behaviour which indicates they’re ready to buy.
+Pardot Campaign Insights provides AI-driven feedback on the performance of your marketing campaigns, and marketing effectiveness, either around the engagement with a particular initiative, or segment-specific insights.

 What functionality does Pardot include?

-Email Marketing - A core module of Pardot is email marketing, through List Emails (emails sent to a defined list of recipients), Autoresponders (emails automatically sent to prospects when they complete certain actions), and One-to-One emails (enabling Sales to send tracked and personalised emails through Salesforce with Marketing-approved messaging).
+Email Marketing - This is a core module, which provides functionality through List Emails (sent to a defined list of recipients), Autoresponders (automatically sent to prospects when they complete certain actions), and One-to-One emails (enabling Sales to send tracked and personalised messages through Salesforce).

 Engagement Studio - Pardot’s ‘star’ feature to send prospects on automated lead nurturing journeys based on what we know about a prospect and send them targeted messages based on what we know about them, and how they interact with our emails and landing pages.
 Engagement Studio can be used for Lead nurture, onboarding, event invites, renewals, churn prevention and much more to amplify marketing efforts.